United States Marshals Service

-(b) Eligibility of Bidder: The Bidder warrants that he/she is not: (i) Under 18 years of age; (ii) An employee of any department or agency of the Federal Government prohibited by the regulations of that agency from purchasing property sold hereunder; (iii) An agent or immediate member of the household of the employee in (ii) above; (iv) The contractor, subcontractor or vendor, their agent or employee who has access to information concerning the property to be sold at United States Marshals Service auctions that is not generally available to the public; (v) Presently debarred or declared ineligible for the award of contracts by any Federal agency in accordance with 41 CFR 101-45.6; (vi) Or the party or representing the party(s) from whom the property was seized and/or forfeited.
+(b) Eligibility of Bidder: The Bidder warrants that he/she is not: (i) Under 18 years of age; (ii) An employee of any department or agency of the Federal Government prohibited by the regulations of that agency from purchasing property sold hereunder; (iii) An agent or immediate member of the household of the employee in (ii) above; (iv) The contractor, subcontractor or vendor, their agent or employee who has access to information concerning the property to be sold at Seller's auctions that is not generally available to the public; (v) Presently debarred or declared ineligible for the award of contracts by any Federal agency in accordance with 41 CFR 101-45.6; (vi) Or the party or representing the party(s) from whom the property was seized and/or forfeited.

 4. PROHIBITED BIDDER:

-Bidder acknowledges that certain persons are individuals from purchasing assets from Seller and that under certain circumstances Seller will not sell assets to certain individuals.
-The Auction Company’s subcontractor may not act as agent for a third party in purchasing Seller property that is or has been in their custody or control.
+Bidder acknowledges that certain persons are individuals prohibited from purchasing assets from Seller and that under certain circumstances Seller will not sell assets to certain individuals.
+The Auction Company's subcontractor may not act as agent for a third party in purchasing Seller property that is or has been in their custody or control.
 For breach of any of these warranties, the Seller may terminate these Terms and Conditions and the Contract without liability and may pursue any other sanctions provided by law.

 (a) CREATING A BIDDER ACCOUNT: In the menu bar, create an account by clicking "New Bidder".
 The username and password that is created will be utilized for all future online auctions.
 The information provided by the Bidder when setting up the online account will be the information automatically assigned on the title work.

 (b) ACCOUNT INFORMATION: Bidder is required to provide true, accurate, current, and complete information and maintain and promptly update the registration data to keep it true, accurate, current, and complete.
 If the Bidder chooses to title their purchases in a business name, the business name and address needs to be utilized.
 If the Bidder is registering as a business entity, the Bidder represents that they have the authority to bind the entity to these Terms & Conditions.
-Should the Bidder decide to title their purchases in their person’s name, their account information will need to be updated to reflect the desired change prior to the auction closing.
+Should the Bidder decide to title their purchases in their person's name, their account information will need to be updated to reflect the desired change prior to the auction closing.
 This also applies to a change of address or business.
 This is the responsibility of the Bidder.
-If the Bidder provides any information that is untrue, inaccurate, not current or incomplete, or Auction Company has reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, Auction Company has the right to suspend or terminate the account and refuse any and all current or future participation.
+If the Bidder provides any information that is untrue, inaccurate, not current, or incomplete, or Auction Company has reasonable grounds to suspect that such information is untrue, inaccurate, not current, or incomplete, Auction Company has the right to suspend or terminate the account and refuse any or all current or future participation.
 Falsifying bidder registration information is prohibited and will result in revocation of bidding privileges.